lin8231/762-impl/README.md

     * Generate a bar graph for each car manufactures data.
     * nsert each car manufacture data and the corresponding graph into a word document.
     * Export the word document to PDF.

+### Run with UiPath Assistant

+1. Sign off from UiPath Assistant if you are already signed in.
+2. Use UiPaht Assistant with offline mode.
+3. Copy and paste `Auto-Generate-PHEV-Car-Report.1.0.1.nupkg` to `C:\ProgramData\UiPath\Packages`.
+4. Install the package.
+5. **Make sure there are no instances of the relevant trademe page running on Edge**
+6. Run the installed package (This will take a long while, please don't close UiPath or terminate the automation within this time).
+7. After the automation is completed, open the folder `%USERPROFILE%\.nuget\packages\auto-generate-phev-car-report\1.0.1\lib\net45`
+    * the results of the scraping can be found in `results.xlsx` under the directory.
+    * the results of the sanitisation and manipulation can be found in `processedData.csv` and `reportData.xlsx` under the directory.
+    * `The reportData.xlsx` will be further process to extract the data for each car.manufactures
+    * Generate a bar graph for each car manufactures data.
+    * nsert each car manufacture data and the corresponding graph into a word document  `report.docx`.
+    * Export the word document to PDF `report.pdf`.

 ## Implementation Notes